Wednesday, January 28, 2009

 Coming back

-Last Night Mr. Nielson slowly walked through my door.
+Last night, Mr. Nielson slowly walked through my bedroom door.

-I could tell he was sad.
-He had just packed up our 4
+I could tell he was sad; he had just packed up our life in

-He told me how sad it was to say goodbye to our back porch, where
+He shared how difficult it was for him to say goodbye to our back porch,

-Hard to wish for the beautiful 2-story tree house he constructed with
+beautiful 2-story tree house he constructed in the backyard with

-"I sprayed it on before they boxed it up...reminds me of Arizona...reminds me of you."
+"I sprayed it on before they boxed it up... it reminds me of Arizona... it reminds me of you,"

 Every evening, music would fill the kitchen, and the children and